SAP-archive/cloud-sample-spaceflight-node/-exercises-/exercise03/README.md

 }
 ```

 2. As now we have a service definition we need to update the database schema to correspond to our new service implementation.
-Go to the `package.json` and change the value of the property `"cds.requires.db.model"` from __"db"__ to __"srv"__.
+Go to the `package.json` and change the value of the property `"cds.requires.db.model"` from __"db"__ to __[ "db", "srv" ]__.
 And execute in the terminal the command `cds deploy`.

 ![Alt text](./images/cds_update_db.png?raw=true)